ayanibs/custom/README.md

 6. (Optional, but recommended) pip for package management

 You can install the Python packages using:
-└── app.pypip install customtkinter pillow python-dotenv supabase
+└── pip install customtkinter pillow python-dotenv supabase

 Make sure to also have your .env file with the required Supabase credentials.